Yes, you can drink distilled water. However, you might not like the taste because it’s flatter and less flavorful than tap and bottled waters.

 Some sources claim that drinking distilled water will help detoxify your body and improve your health.
 Others claim distilled water leaches minerals from your body and could put your health at risk.
 In reality, neither of these claims is entirely true.

-Aside from its flat taste, distilled water doesn’t provide you with minerals like calcium and magnesium that you get from tap water.
-Because it doesn’t contain its own minerals, distilled water has a tendency to pull them from whatever it touches to maintain a balance.
+Since distilled water doesn’t contain its own minerals, it has a tendency to pull them from whatever it touches to maintain a balance.
 So when you drink distilled water, it may pull small amounts of minerals from your body, including from your teeth.

 Because you already get most of the minerals you need from your diet, drinking distilled water shouldn’t make you deficient.
-Still, if you are going to drink distilled water, it’s a good idea to make sure you get your recommended daily servings of fruits and vegetables.
+Still, if you’re going to drink distilled water, it’s a good idea to make sure you get your recommended daily servings of fruits and vegetables.

 Depending on where you live, distilled water could be better for you than tap water.
 If your town’s water is tainted with harmful chemicals or pesticides, you’re safer drinking distilled.